Guide to Buying Real Estate With a Credit Card

 How can I buy rental property with a credit card?

-If done strategically, you can use a credit card to finance a rental property either through a credit card cash advance or by using the credit card to pay for renovations on an investment property flip.
+If done strategically, you can use a credit card to finance a rental property.
+This can be done either through a credit card cash advance or by using the credit card to pay for renovations on an investment property flip.

 Can I use a business credit card to buy real estate?

 Yes, you may be able to use a business credit card to invest in real estate.
-Doing so separates the debt from your personal credit profile, so the high credit utilization on the business credit card doesn’t affect your personal credit score.
+High credit utilization on a business credit card may not affect your personal credit score if the issuer doesn’t report routine business activity to consumer credit bureaus, but negative activity, such as late payments, can.

 Is it a good idea to buy real estate with a credit card?